Taylor Lytle

-Taylor Marie Lytle (born March 31, 1989) is an American professional soccer player who last played as a midfielder for Utah Royals FC of the National Women's Soccer League (NWSL).
+Taylor Marie Lytle (born March 31, 1989) is an American former professional soccer player who last played as a midfielder for Utah Royals FC of the National Women's Soccer League (NWSL).

 Early life

 Lytle was raised in Las Cruces, New Mexico, where she attended Las Cruces High School.
 She helped lead the Las Cruces squad to state championship titles in 2003 and 2005 and was named first team All-District and All-State all four years.
 In 2005, she was named New Mexico State Player and Gatorade Player of the Year as well as NSCAA High School All-American.
 In 2007, she was named as one of the nation's Top 125 Freshman for the year's recruiting class by Soccer Buzz.
 She ended her high school career with 78 goals and 81 assists.

 Lytle played for Rio Vista FC 89, who were State Champions in 2005 and was a member of the New Mexico State Olympic Development Program (ODP) team.
 She also participated in multiple U-14 and U-15 national camps.